 Are there other users of the Truckee?

-Another large user of the Truckee River is the U.S. Fish and Wildlife Service, which releases water accumulated in Stampede and Prosser Reservoirs to induce spawning of the endangered cui-ui and Lahontan cut-throat trout.
+Another large user of the Truckee River is the U.S Fish and Wildlife Service who in collaboration with the Pyramid Lake Paiute Tribe manage water stored in both Stampede and Prosser reservoirs for threatened and endangered fisheries of the Truckee River and Pyramid Lake.

-Also, many dams and at least three hydroelectric plants divert and return water along the way for electric generation in the Truckee Meadows.
+Also, there are three operating hydroelectric facilities owned by TMWA.
+The plants divert and return water along the river for electric generation in the Truckee Meadows.

 Besides use for homes, businesses, agriculture, and fish, are there other river uses?

 Drought reserves are stored upstream for our use during periods of low river flows.
-And, let’s not forget about recreation.
 From Lake Tahoe to Pyramid Lake, recreationalists such as bikers, hikers, swimmers, rafters, picnickers, paddlers, boaters, fishermen and nature-lovers flock to the Truckee River year-round.